Key Questions on Ghana

 In addition, the budgetary allocation of the Ghana School Feeding Program has been increased to compensate for the cost of inflation and make sure poor children continue to benefit from free meals at school.

-In the health sector, the financial resources for the National Health Insurance Scheme are being increased and made available on time to cover medical claims, essential medicines, and vaccines for the most vulnerable.
+In the health sector, the financial resources for the National Health Insurance Scheme are being increased and disbursed in a timely manner to cover medical claims, essential medicines, and vaccines for the most vulnerable.

 Back to Top